pulumi/docs/content/docs/get-started/policy-as-code/authoring-a-policy-pack.md

 ---
 {{% pac-preview %}}

+1. Verify your version of the Pulumi CLI

+    ```sh
+    $ pulumi version # should be v1.5.2 or later
+    ```

 1. Create a directory for your new Policy Pack, and change into it.

     ```sh
     $ mkdir policypack && cd policypack
     ```

 1. Run the `pulumi policy new` command.
-Since Policy as Code is a beta feature, you will need to set `PULUMI_DEBUG_COMMANDS=true` as an environment variable or simply pre-append it to your commands as shown.
-(Note: Pulumi 1.4.1 or later is required to use `pulumi policy new` command.)
+Since Policy as Code is a beta feature, you will need to set `PULUMI_EXPERIMENTAL=true` as an environment variable or simply pre-append it to your commands as shown.

     ```sh
-    $ PULUMI_DEBUG_COMMANDS=true pulumi policy new aws-typescript
+    $ PULUMI_EXPERIMENTAL=true pulumi policy new aws-typescript
     Created Policy Pack!
     Installing dependencies...
     ...